surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.34.0-rc.1 =
+= 8.34.0-rc.2 =

-(2021/06/30) To prevent multiple layers of caching, the head markup cache is now disabled if a caching plugin or service is detected.
+(2021/07/01) Fixed video detection for the block editor 'wp-block-embed' block.
+To prevent multiple layers of caching, the head markup cache is now disabled if a caching plugin or service is detected.

 = 8.33.0 =